shannonmoeller/ygor/README.md

 Then execute subtasks by passing the parent task name as the first argument and the child task name as the second.

     $ node make a 2
-    hi from child A2
+    hi from a2
     $ node make b 1
-    hi from child B1
+    hi from b1

 ## API